supercollider/rfcs/README.md

 # SuperCollider RFCs

-The RFC (Request for Comment) system allows SuperCollider contributors to discuss large-scale decisions in project direction in a focused environment.
+RFC (Request for Comment) is an informal way for SuperCollider contributors to discuss large-scale decisions in project direction in a focused environment.

+## What does an RFC do?

+The RFC process is intended to bring focus and structure to discussions of important changes and new features in the SuperCollider project.
+It makes it easy to share and collaborate on design documents, and keeps the community organized and goal-oriented in case of controversial proposals.

+Visibility and inclusivity are important values for RFCs.
+They are advertised to both developer and user communication channels so everyone can participate.

+The following generally should go through an RFC:

+- New features.
+- Deprecation of features.
+- Significant breaking changes.
+- Organizational changes, including changes to the RFC process itself.

+The following do not need to go through an RFC:

+- Bug fixes.
+- Releases of new SuperCollider versions.

 ## Proposing an RFC